Taught Postgraduate Admission

 6. Application Timetable

-Admission to the MSc (Eng) programs will start in October, 2018.
+Admission to the MSc (Eng) programs will start around Mid-October every year.
 Applications will be processed in batches until the quota is filled.
 As places are limited, applicants are advised to apply online and provide the supporting documents as soon as possible.

 The admission deadlines are: